Lockdown for a Freelancer

 A lot of your already know that I gave up the 9-5 a year ago in order to figure out what it was I really wanted to do.
 I was miserable, I was creative and I still am dyslexic.
 It took me a long time, and a lot of mentoring to realise that I had something special and I had a skill that people really enjoyed, and enough behind me to create a business that was unique and exciting.

-But, after a long day of meetings, lessons, whatever freelance work I could get, I would come home feeling satisfied and full.
-Full of life, excitement and a to do list that only gets bigger and bigger.
+But, after a long day of meetings, lessons, and whatever freelance work I could get, I would come home feeling satisfied and full.
+Full of life, excitement and a to-do list that only gets bigger and bigger.
 Some days I would huff and think, why am I doing this?
-There is no security, I get no sick pay, I have no frigging idea when the next pay check is going to come in.
+There is no security, I get no sick pay, and I have no frigging idea when the next paycheck is going to come in.
 I am using my savings; I can’t afford to live like I used to.

 Last week, was definitely one of the toughest weeks in a while.
 I had a flow of work.
 I was a crew member at the LSO & Barbican, I was a technician for galleries and interior design studios, I was an animal portrait artist and a drawing teacher.
 Not one month was stable, but at least my contacts knew that if they needed me, I would pretty much be free.
 And I loved that, I would happily drop everything for them and put my side hustles aside to make sure I could maintain a good relationship and also get a little bit of pocket money too.

 But that’s not why I am writing this blog.
 I am writing this because of the #coronavirus and the effect it has had on# freelancers.
 A #freelancer like me.
 A freelancer that decided to take the gamble and leave the comforts behind, and now has an unclear future and a temporary new way of life.